lambda-orm/lambdaorm/README.md

       - name: dataSource1
 ```

-## Lambda expressions
+## Query Language

-The [lambda expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) are written based on the programming language itself, referring to the business model, completely abstracting from the database language and its structure.
+The query language is based on [javascript lambda expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
+These expressions can be written as javascript code by browsing the entities of the business model.

+Expressions can also be sent as a string

-The purpose is to use javascript syntax to write query expressions.
-Which will be translated into the SQL statement corresponding to the database engine.
+LambdaOrm translates the expression into the language corresponding to each database engine.

 Example:

+Javascript lambda expression:

 ```ts
 Countries.page(1,10).include(p => p.states.map(p=> [p.name,p.latitude,p.longitude] ))
 ```

-The engine also allows us to write the expressions in a string.
+Javascript lambda expression as string

 ```ts
 'Countries.page(1,10).include(p => p.states.map(p=> [p.name,p.latitude,p.longitude] ))'